icerpc/icerpc-docs/pages/docs/icerpc-core/icerpc-protocol/connection-shutdown.md

 6. Wait for the peer to close the inbound control stream, which means it's done (see above).

-7. Close the QUIC connection with the 0 (success) error code.
+7. Close the multiplexed connection with the 0 (success) error code.
-This step can fail because the peer closed the QUIC connection first with error code 0.
+This step can fail because the peer closed the multiplexed connection first with error code 0.
 This remains a successful shutdown.

 ## GoAway frame